 Jack Pollexfen, the scriptwriter of this film, wrote and produced a further sequel in the same vein, The Daughter of Dr Jekyll in 1957 starring Gloria Talbott.

-John Utterson and Doctor Lanyon (original characters from Stevenson’s novel) mourn their unfortunate friend Doctor Jekyll, until Inspector Stoddard brings the two to the Soho flat, where Jekyll/Hyde has left an orphan behind.
-Utterson agrees to adopt the young Jekyll, since he and his wife haven’t succeeded in having children.
+John Utterson and Doctor Lanyon (original characters from Stevenson’s novel) mourn their unfortunate friend Doctor Jekyll until Inspector Stoddard brings the two to the Soho flat, where Jekyll/Hyde has left a baby behind.
+Utterson agrees to adopt the young Jekyll since he and his wife haven’t succeeded in having children.

 Thirty years later, Edward Jekyll, now fiance to Utterson’s niece Lynn and a student of Royal Academy of Science, is expelled from the academy because of his peculiar and unorthodox experiments.
 Edward is unaware that he is actually Henry Jekyll’s son, and when he inherits the Jekyll Mansion, Doctor Lanyon tells him his tragic father’s story…

 “Much to the disappointment of the audience, Eddie Jekyll never turns into Hyde, no matter how hard he and Lanyon try to re-create the original doctor’s experiments.
 Thus, Son of Doctor Jekyll can scarcely be designated a horror film…” AllMovie